-NEI NEIGHBOURHOOD STREETS ID Project Name Description Primary TMP Goal(s) 11 Sidewalk Network Expansion - Local Streets - High Accelerate construction of the sidewalk network outlined in the PBMP and invest in sidewalk on local streets where infill development is occurring.
+ID Project Name Description Primary TMI 11 Sidewalk Accelerate construction of the sidewalk network outlined in the PBMP and invest Promote Incl.
+Sidewalk Assolutate construction of the sidewalk naturals outlined in the DDMD and invest.
+Dramate last P Goal(s) Accelerate construction of the sidewalk network outlined in the PBMP and invest in sidewalk on local streets where infill development is occurring.
 Highest priority will be given to sidewalks connecting key destinations (e.g. schools, parks, bus stops) in the Core Area.
 Highest spending is allocated across all three bundles due to its high priority in achieving OCP and TMP objectives.
-ALL SCENARIOS - \$600,000 / year Existing program in 10-Year Capital Plan Increase compared to current funding Promote Inclusive Transportation, Improve Health
+ALL SCENARIOS - \$600,000 / year Existing program in 10-Year Capital Plan Increase compared to current funding on,

-PRC GRAMS AND SI HARED MOBILITY ID Project Name Description Primary TMP Goal(s) 12 TDM Existing Spending Reflects existing spending on Transportation Demand Management, Education, Incentives, and Shared Mobility.
-Promote Inclusive Transportation 13 Accessibility Transition Plan As recommended in the City's Community for All Action Plan , this project involves developing an Accessibility Transition Plan to ensure sidewalks, crossings and intersections meet the needs of people with diverse abilities (people in wheelchairs, mobility scooters or with limited vision and hearing).
+ID Project Name Description Primary TMP Goal(s) 12 TDM Existing Reflects existing spending on Transportation Demand Management, Education, Promote Inclusive Spending Incentives, and Shared Mobility.
+Transportation 13 Accessibility Transition Plan As recommended in the City's Community for All Action Plan, this project involves developing an Accessibility Transition Plan to ensure sidewalks, crossings and intersections meet the needs of people with diverse abilities (people in wheelchairs, mobility scooters or with limited vision and hearing).
 Accessibility design guidelines will be incorporated into Bylaw 7900 and priority areas for retrofits will be identified.
 Promote Inclusive Transportation Project in progress 14 Adult Cycling Skills Training SCENARIO 1 - Not included SCENARIO 2 and SCENARIO 3 - Help train new adult riders proper biking techniques and rules of the road to build confidence and skill level.
 Match new riders with experienced riders for rides to increase skill and comfort level.
-Promote Inclusive Transportation, Improve Safety, Improve Health New program 15 Bike and Ped Individualized Education and Marketing Strategy SCENARIO 1 - Not included SCENARIO 2 and SCENARIO 3 - Create targeted and neighbourhood specific programs to encourage walking and biking.
-This may be tied to capital projects to improve the walking and biking network within the neighbourhood.
-Improve Travel Choices, Promote Inclusive Transportation New project 16 Bike Map and Wayfinding Program Develop and produce physical bike maps for residents and visitors, update them as the network is expanded.
-New program Promote Inclusive Transportation 17 Bikeshare Permit Program Continue to expand shared micromobility options.
-Existing program Improve Travel Choices 18 Car Share SCENARIO 1 - Not included Improve Travel 20 Expansion SCENARIO 2 and SCENARIO 3 - Expand Carshare.
+Promote Inclusive Transportation, Improve Safety, Improve Health New program 15 Bike and Ped SCENARIO 1 - Not included Improve Travel Individualized SCENARIO 2 and SCENARIO 3 - Create targeted and neighbourhood specific Choices, Education and programs to encourage walking and biking.
+This may be tied to capital projects to Promote Inclusive Marketing Strategy improve the walking and biking network within the neighbourhood.
+Transportation on array, New project 16 Bike Map and Develop and produce physical bike maps for residents and visitors, update them Promote Inclusive Wayfinding as the network is expanded.
+Transportation Program New program 17 Bikeshare Continue to expand shared micromobility options.
+Improve Travel Permit Choices - 0 Program Existing program lana ana an Tanana l 18 Car Share Expansion SCENARIO 1 - Not included SCENARIO 2 and SCENARIO 3 - Expand Carshare.
 Bring in more car share vehicles and service types, including flexible access models such as one-way carshare.
-Choices Existing program
+Improve Travel Choices Existing program